Kishan-Agarwal-28/chessAnalyzer/README.md

 - Python 3.11 or higher
 - Stockfish chess engine (included)
 - Modern web browser with WebSocket support
+- uv installed and configured in your system

 ## Installation
 1. Clone the repository :